vijtheveg/tea/README.md

 The Translation Editor for Android console application (`teac`) solves these problems.

 ## Step 0
-Go to <a href="https://github.com/vijtheveg/tea/releases">Releases<a/> and download `teac.zip` for the latest available version.
+Go to [Releases](https://github.com/vijtheveg/tea/releases) and download `teac.zip` for the latest available version.
 Extract `teac.exe` from this zip file into any directory that is in your %PATH% environment variable.

 **NOTE**: Currently, `teac.exe` only works on Windows.